-She is currently creating a community led housing network in Kensington and Chelsea, drawing together multiple stakeholders from residents and funders to elected politicians.
+She is currently deveoping a community led housing project in Kensington.
+To do this, she has already networked with multiple stakeholders, from residents and funders to political decision makers.

 I have had 100% success to date with statutory funding applications across the children and families, community support and social care sectors.